alokkmukherji/BikeSharingCaseStudy/README.md

 ## Technologies Used
-- Python 3.0 (Python lib used - numpy, pandas, seaborn, matplotlib)
+- Python 3.0 (Python lib used - numpy, pandas, seaborn, matplotlib, sklearn, statsmodels)
 - Jupyter notebook
 - Exploratory Data Anlysis (EDA) Concept
-- Linear regression (single and multiple)
+- Linear regression (single and multiple) Concept
-- Inferential Statistics
+- Inferential Statistics Concept

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->